RamonBell/my_ha_setup/README.md

   I use a combination of Aquara Zigbee, Sonoff RF and Kerui 433 Mhz RF motion detectors.

 * Relays/switches
   I use Sonoff Basics flashed with Tasmota for lamps and other things that I wanted to make smart but not use a plug for.
+I have one Sonoff Basic ZBR3.
+Use it as a cordinator for my Zigbee system.
+Basically since it is always powered it helps with the mesh aspect of the Zigbee network.

 * Plugs
   The plugs I use are a comibnation of Sonoff S26 and Sonoff S31 power monitoring plugs.